 Norway is a destination that will interest tourists who like nature and wild, harsh landscapes.
-It is an ideal place for those who value active tourism, both in summer and winter.
-In the winter and early spring, you can also admire the northern lights here.
+It is a perfect place for people who value active tourism, both in summer and winter.
+In winter and early spring, you can also admire the northern lights.

 Raw, untouched by civilization and tempting with wonderful views.
-This is Norway.
-Hundreds of kilometers of coast cut with fjords, harsh mountains, rivers where you can fish and camping opportunities "in the wild", even in national parks, make people come here seeking escape from the hustle and bustle of cities.
-Tourist infrastructure at a high level is developed in more popular places, but in many places, when going on a trip with a tent, you will not find anyone.
+This is what Norway is like.
+Hundreds of kilometers of coast cut by fjords, rugged mountains, rivers where you can fish and the possibility of camping "in the wild", even in national parks, make people looking to escape from the hustle and bustle of cities come here.
+In the more popular places, there is a high-level tourist infrastructure, but in many places, when going on a trip with a tent, you may not meet anyone.

-The most spectacular elements of the Norwegian landscape are fjords.
-The most popular of them are Geirangerfjord, Sognefjord and Lysefjord, where the famous Preikestolen is located.
-In turn, on the Hardangervidda Plateau you can see the peculiar Trolltunga rock or Trola Language suspended 700 m above the surface of Lake Ringedalsvatnet.
+The fjords are the most spectacular elements of Norway's landscape.
+The most popular of these are Geirangerfjord, Sognefjord and Lysefjord with the famous Preikestolen.
+On the other hand, on the Hardangervidda Plateau, you can see the peculiar rock of Trolltunga, or Troll's Tongue, suspended 700 m above the surface of Lake Ringedalsvatnet.

-More and more tourists are choosing the northern part of Norway as a destination for tourist trips.
-Lofoten rocky islands tempt with amazing views and the opportunity to admire the aurora borealis in the winter.
-The aurora's capital was also promoted by the small Tromsø, located behind the Arctic Circle, which also offers many opportunities for active leisure in both winter and summer.
-People who would like to reach the edge of Europe can, in turn, go to Nordkapp, the northernmost cape on the mainland in Europe.
+More and more tourists choose the northern part of Norway as their tourist destination.
+The rocky islands of Lofoten tempt with amazing views and the possibility of admiring the northern lights in winter.
+The small town of Tromsø, located behind the Arctic Circle, has also been promoted to the capital of the aurora hunters, which also offers many opportunities for active leisure, both in winter and summer.
+Those wishing to reach the edge of Europe, in turn, can go all the way to Nordkapp, the northernmost cape on the mainland in Europe.

 Although Norway is primarily nature, its cities also have a lot to offer.
-The capital city of Oslo is a modern metropolis with interesting museums and original contemporary architecture.
-Monument lovers can head to Stavanger, where Norway's oldest cathedral is located, or Bergen, whose Old Town consisting of wooden houses on stilts is inscribed on the UNESCO list.
+The capital city of Oslo is a modern metropolis with interesting museums and remarkable contemporary architecture.
+Monument lovers can head to Stavanger, where Norway's oldest cathedral is located, or to Bergen, whose Old Town, consisting of wooden houses on stilts, is included in the UNESCO list.